-GOAL 14 To be recognised as a leader in taking climate change action.
+GOAL 14 The Town of Gawler to be recognised as a sub national leader in taking climate change action.

 Achieving our goals

 Council will direct its efforts to achieve our goals through:

 Со mmunity participation: Collaborating with community and business to reduce emissions, and; Supporting communities to adapt to climate change.
 Lea ading by example: Reducing emissions in Council operations; Assessing climate risks to Council and community, and; And adapting to climate change.
 En gagement and advocacy: Collaborating at local, regional, and state level with a range of stakeholders, and; Addressing barriers to action and advocating for reforms at all levels of Government where necessary.